All Potential Business Buyer Must be Qualified

 The buyer must also disclose the liquid funds that they have available to purchase the business.
 In many instances, extrinsic evidence of ‘proof of funds’ may be required.
 Buyers should not be given confidential listing information unless they are financially qualified.
 Some deals involve seller-financing or external financing through the Small Business Administration (SBA).
 In such instances, the buyer still must disclose their liquid funds available, especially since a buyer may still have to put down a substantial portion of the purchase price in cash at closing.

-If seller-financing is available, the seller himself or herself must also qualify you.
-After all, you as the buyer will be basically seeking a loan from the seller, and the seller has the right to qualitatively judge whether you will make good on the loan.
-The seller will ask you questions as to your knowledge of the industry, prior work experience, and your specific plans as to how you will run the company post-closing.
-Depending on your answers, it is the seller’s sole discretion as to whether they will give you seller-financing.
+A seller-financed business sale means that the seller will hold back part of the purchase price in the form of a Note owed to it by the buyer.
+In a seller-financed deal, the seller should qualitatively judge whether the buyer will make good on the loan.
+The seller should ask questions about the buyer’s knowledge of the industry, prior work experience, and specific plans as to how they will operate the company post-closing.
+Depending on the buyers’ answers, it is the seller’s sole discretion as to whether they will give seller-financing.

-- External financing through the SBA is also an option for many buyers.
+- External financing backed by the SBA (via a bank lender) is also an option for many buyers.